Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Best Greek Islands for Travelers with Disabilities

 The island of Corfu is one of the best destinations in the world for people with disabilities.
-Corfu is a cosmopolitan destination with diverse culture and amazing accessible beaches.
-The island has seen important developments in the past years when it comes to making the island accessible to people with reduced mobility.
+Corfu is a cosmopolitan destination with a diverse culture and amazing accessible beaches.
+The island has seen significant developments in the past years regarding making the island accessible to people with reduced mobility.

-Hotels, beach bars and restaurants have introduced accessibility features and you can find many wheelchair-accessible resorts and luxury villas on the island.
-More than 20 beaches offer floating wheelchairs and there’s also a seasonal independent sea access service.
+Hotels, beach bars, and restaurants have introduced accessibility features, and you can find many wheelchair-accessible resorts and luxury villas on the island.
+More than 20 beaches offer floating wheelchairs and a seasonal independent sea access service.
 As for cultural activities on the beautiful Ionian island, don’t miss out on the fully accessible palace of Mon Repos and the old town of Corfu, which is 80% accessible and features preferred route signs for people with disabilities.

 Crete

-Crete is the largest island in Greece and its bustling towns are great for visitors with disabilities.
+Crete is the largest island in Greece, and its bustling towns are great for visitors with disabilities.
 From impressive seaside resorts with wheelchair access and step-free jacuzzis to remote mountainous villages perfect for relaxation away from crowds, Crete is a paradise for travelers with disabilities.
-The best accessible accommodation options are located in Chania, Heraklion and Rethymno, as well as the surrounding towns and villages.
-Particularly in Rethymno, the “Rethymno for All” project has made the town more accessible to visitors with reduced mobility, introducing wheelchair ramps in major monuments, disabled parking spots and wider streets.
+The best accessible accommodation options are in Chania, Heraklion, and Rethymno, as well as the surrounding towns and villages.
+Particularly in Rethymno, the “Rethymno for All” project has made the city more accessible to visitors with reduced mobility, introducing wheelchair ramps in major monuments, disabled parking spots, and wider streets.

-As for accessible beaches in Crete, there are at least 7 beaches all over the island using the SEATRAC independent access system, plus many more that are equipped with floating wheelchairs.
+As for accessible beaches in Crete, there are at least seven beaches all over the island using the SEATRAC independent access system, plus many more equipped with floating wheelchairs.

 Syros